 As Community leaders, the Council can support the protection and welfare of children through ensuring these issues are appropriately in the public domain.
-This may include, but is not limited to, the dissemination of information about safeguarding to the public and local businesses (e.g. distributing information about the Hertfordshire child sexual exploitation campaign "Say Something If You See Something" to taxi drivers, hotels, licensed premises), hosting the Broxbourne and East Herts multi-agency safeguarding forum, supporting the Broxbourne Pastoral Leads network, sharing safeguarding training and policy with agencies who deliver services to children and young people in the Borough etc.
+This may include, but is not limited to, the dissemination of information about safeguarding to the public and local businesses (e.g. distributing information about the Hertfordshire child sexual exploitation campaign "Say Something If You See Something" to taxi drivers, hotels, licensed premises), hosting and chairing the Broxbourne Families First Partnership, supporting the Broxbourne Pastoral Leads network, sharing safeguarding training and policy with agencies who deliver services to children and young people in the Borough etc.